jfmengels/blog/content/blog/configuring-eslint/index.md

 Since we're not using an object with the rule name as the key, we can now have duplicate rules.
-When designing elm-review, I tried making it impossible to have duplicate rules.
+When designing `elm-review`, I tried making it impossible to have duplicate rules.
 In the end, I noticed that it could actually be useful and therefore allowed it.

 One instance where this is useful is when you want the same rule configured differently for different parts of the project.